AimTuxOfficial/AimTux/README.md

 You should see a lot of text being printed out, most of which is not important,

-If the injection was successfull you'll see a message at the bottom saying `Successfully injected!`, however, if the message says `Injection failed`, then you've most likely done something wrong.
+If the injection was successful you'll see a message at the bottom saying `Successfully injected!`, however, if the message says `Injection failed`, then you've most likely done something wrong.

 Now, go back into csgo, if you're in the main menu of the game you should see the AimTux banner in the top left like so: